vcato/practical_tdd/README.md

 You're not abandoning TDD, you're just allowing yourself a sketch phase, then forcing each piece of that sketch back through the classic "prove it fails, then make it pass" loop.

-## What "Fix" Means
+## Terminology

-A **fix** is any change to production code that makes a new test pass -- behavior that no existing test covers.
-From the test's perspective, bugs and missing features are the same thing: a gap between what the code does and what it should do.
-The code that closes that gap is a fix, whether you're repairing a defect or adding new functionality.
+In TDD, all behavior exists because you have an example of why you need it.
+You have the fewest examples that fully demonstrate the desired behavior, and you have the simplest implementation that satisfies these examples.
+We break the examples and implementation into tiny pieces called tests and fixes:

+**Test:** An example of the desired behavior
+**Fix:** An implementation of the desired behavior

+Thinking of all new behavior as fixes keeps you honest: if you don't have an example of why you need some part of the implementation, then why are you writing it?

-**This technique does NOT apply to:**
+**This does NOT apply to:**
-- **Changes to existing requirements:** If the definition of 'Correct' has changed, treat the updates to the test and the code as a single atomic change.
-You can modify them in whatever order feels best to you.
+- **Changes to existing requirements:** If the definition of "correct" has changed, treat the updates to the test and the code as a single atomic change.
-- **Refactoring:** If you want to restructure the code to make it more maintainable without adding complexity, you aren't adding new tests, and all existing tests should stay green throughout the process.
+- **Refactoring:** If you're restructuring code without changing behavior, you aren't adding new tests, and all existing tests should stay green throughout.

 ## The Technique

-1. Draft your approach (in any order, any level of detail, ideally focusing on a single, cohesive unit of behavior or a small set of related changes)
+1. **Draft your implementation and your tests**
+   - Do your drafting in any order and level of detail that helps you understand what you are trying to solve.
    - Sketch the logic you think will work — this can be pseudocode, comments, notes, or real code
    - Sketch the tests you think would verify it — same flexibility applies
    - Think through the design.
 Revise.
 Explore.
-This is just sketching.
+Make sure it is clear that what you are writing is not the final production code.

 2. **Pick one line from your draft**
    - Look at a line you wrote.
 Ask: "What is this trying to do?
 What's the simplest example that would fail without it?"